Written Expression (Intermediate), WS 2025/2026

 This course should more realistically be called Text Production, as that is precisely what it deals with: the production of texts.
 The theoretical foundation of the course is Systemic Functional Linguistics (SFL), as developed by M.A.K.
 Halliday and Ruqaiya Hasan in collaboration with many other scholars; it is part of an autochthonous British school of linguistics that is sometimes referred to in German as Britischer Kontextualismus.
 Within the SFL tradition there is an approach that has come to be known as genre-based literacy pedagogy.
 I am critical of some of the theoretical shortcuts of this approach, but I acknowledge its stellar success rates in transforming underperforming junior secondary level students at socially disadvantaged schools into top university entrance examination performers.

-The course will be conducted for the most part in hybrid mode; participants can either attend in person or follow the course virtually via meetings on MS Teams.
+The course will be conducted mostly in hybrid mode; participants can either attend in person or follow the course virtually via meetings on MS Teams.
 This teaching mode is not without its difficulties, but it provides more flexibility for participants.
 During the first few weeks only, an asynchronous online participation would be possible, with students working through the materials at their own pace.
+It is possible that I may have to switch to purely online teaching for a week or two at one point in the semester.
+In that case, for those students who are on campus, I would make sure there is an accessible space where you can work online.

 Meetings for the course will take place at the following time: